yeozhenhao/Angels_Mortals_Matching_algorithm/README.md

 ### Columns required for playerlist.csv
 First, playerlist.csv should have a header row with all the column names.

 The columns in playerlist.csv should be arranged as such, with 1 being the leftmost column.
-Important columns for matching: Gender, Gender preference, House number, CG number
+Important columns for matching: Gender preference, Gender, House number, CG number.

 1. Telegram Username
 2. Name
-3. Gender
+3. Gender Preference (for Angel & Mortal)
-4. Gender Preference (for Angel & Mortal)
+4. Gender
-5. House Number (in Medicine & Nursing faculty)
+5. Interests
-6. CG Number (in Medicine & Nursing faculty)
+6. Two truths one lie
-7. Year of Study
+7. Self-introduction (for Mortal only)
-8. Faculty
+8. House Number (in Medicine & Nursing faculty)
-9. Interests
+9. CG Number (in Medicine & Nursing faculty)
-10. Two truths one lie
+10. Year of Study
-11. Self-introduction (for Mortal only)
+11. Faculty

 **Output CSV** will have the same columns but no header.\
 Players will be arranged such that for each player row in the output .csv file, his/her Angel is in the row above and his/her Mortal is in the row below.